CloudCannon/documentation/_posts/2016-06-30-yaml-comments.md

 * [Comments/notes](/editing/options/#comments) for front matter in the *Settings Panel*
 * Download file option in the file context menu
-* Links to pages made in *Visual Editor* and *Content Editor*&nbsp;formatted as pretty URLs if possible
+* Links to pages made in *Visual Editor* and *Content Editor* formatted as pretty URLs if possible
 * Blank option for select fields
 * *Settings Panel* and **Toggle Settings** button hidden if front matter is empty